 Recognition and measurement

 An intangible asset shall be recognised if it is probable that the expected future benefits attributable to the asset will flow to the authority, and the cost of the asset can be measured reliably.
-An intangible asset shall be measured initially at cost.
+An intangible asset shall be measured at cost.

 Expenditure incurred on an intangible asset after it has been recognised will normally be charged to surplus or deficit on the provision of services as incurred.
 Only rarely will subsequent expenditure meet the recognition criteria in the Code.
 Where this occurs, an authority shall recognise the expenditure in the carrying amount of the intangible asset.
 Further details can be found in IAS 38 (see paragraphs 18 to 68).